 Keeping active can help you cope with some of the side effects of cancer treatment, and recovery following treatment.
 It is often difficult to know what exercise to do and how often to do it.
 PhysioCare Holistics can give you specialist advice about this, and provide you with an individualised exercise programme to meet your goals.
 We also work with patients between diagnosis and the start of treatment, whether this be surgery, chemotherapy or radiotherapy to improve physical fitness and psychological wellbeing in the run up to treatment (prehabilitation).

-As a CanRehab Specialist Exercise Instructor, and Pink Ribbon Post Rehab Exercise Specialist you are in safe hands.
-We offer both 1:1 and group exercise and rehabilitation sessions either in the comfort of your own home, or a private gym space in Handforth.
+Simone has qualifications as a CanRehab Specialist Exercise Instructor, and also as a Pink Ribbon Post Rehab Exercise Specialist.
+Exercise and rehabilitation sessions may be provided either in the comfort of your own home, or a private gym space in Handforth.

 The Pink Ribbon course is a 6 week pilates based course.
 The programme is specifically aimed at women (and men) who are either recovering from breast cancer surgery, or have previously had breast cancer and continue to have limited range of movement or other issues which can be helped via targeted exercise.
 This course is available as 1-to-1 sessions or as a group session.